ennismore/irnmn-components/booking-popup/readme.md

 ## Features

-- Fully customizable modal with attributes for title, text, CTA, close button, timer, and image.
+- Fully customizable modal with content fetched from a remote endpoint.
 - Supports form submission with or without a modal.
 - Timer functionality for automatic form submission.
 - Accessibility features including focus trapping and keyboard navigation.
 - Event-driven architecture with custom events for modal lifecycle (`irnmn-modal-loaded`, `irnmn-modal-opened`, `irnmn-modal-closed`).
-- Supports fetching modal content from a remote endpoint.

 ## Attributes